Financial Aid

 Credit-Based Approval

 Because these loans are approved by lenders based on your credit history, we strongly encourage you to review your credit report prior to applying.
-You may receive a free credit report at www.annualcreditreport.com.
-If you are interested in receiving your FICO score you can go to www.myfico.com and for a fee they will release your score.
+You may receive a free credit report once every 12 months by following the steps listed on the FTC Consumer website.

 Disclosures and Self-Certification